immutable/unreal-immutable-sdk/README.md

 The name you wish to use to identify your application.

 #### Logout URLs
-Native clients don't make use of Logout URLs, you might set your own website or https://localhost:3000 as this is a required field.
+Native clients don't make use of Logout URLs, you might set your own site or https://localhost:3000 as this is a required field.

 #### Callback URLs
 On Android, iOS and macOS clients, you should set your application's deep link scheme (e.g. `mygame://callback`) if you wish to make use of [PKCE login](#android-and-ios-pkce-login-unreal-engine-50-only), otherwise set the same as [Logout URLs](#logout-urls).